Chapter in this post:

 The workmanship of the controller is also very good: it is really robust, the joystick and the D-pad are easy to use and all other buttons also work flawlessly.
 I haven't tried the special functions for screenshot and turbo fire, but they could be quite helpful for first-person shooters and communicative people.

-I also find it positive that you can charge the controller with any USB-C cable.
-One is also included, but you can find these things in every corner of my office.
+I also find it positive that you can use the controller with everyone USB-C cable can charge.
+One is also included, but you can find those things in every corner of my office.

 If you also want to duel with your kids on the Nintendo Switch and get cramps in your hands from the small original controllers, then I can warmly recommend the Beboncool controller as an alternative.
 The many good reviews on Amazon are safe not all bought. ;-)